kamilduszynski/radio_backend/README.md

 ## Features

-- List the latest hits sorted by creation date.
+- List the latest hits sorted by creation date
-- Create new hits and associate them with artists.
+- Create new hits and associate them with artists
-- Update existing hits.
+- Update existing hits
-- Delete hits from the database.
+- Delete hits from the database
-- Validate and generate `title_url` automatically.
+- Validate and generate `title_url` automatically
-- API endpoint for fetching hit details by `title_url`.
+- API endpoint for fetching hit details by `title_url`

 ## Requirements